There are three botanic gardens in the Macedon Ranges, each with their own special features and history.

 There is an old gardener’s cottage that has been restored and a riverside walk along the Campaspe River.

-The Friends of Kyneton Botanical Gardens was formed in early 2005 with the aim to raise awareness of the gardens and their conservation.
-People wishing to join the Friends of Kyneton Botanical Gardens can mail their expression of interest to PO Box 47 Kyneton 3444.
+The Friends of Kyneton Botanic Gardens was formed in early 2005 with the aim to raise awareness of the gardens and their conservation.

 Established in the 1850’s the Malmsbury Botanic Gardens is central to Malmsbury off the Calder highway on the way from Melbourne to Bendigo.
 It is one of Victoria’s earliest regional botanic gardens encompassing a wonderful collection of trees and shrubs along with a few surprises from its rich past.